 - assisting clients in developing global patent strategies and prosecuting utility and design patents in the software, electrical, and mechanical arts;

-- drafting agreements for the commercialization of intellectual property and technology, including licensing, partnering and product development arrangements, service and development contracts, and federal subcontracts; and
+- drafting agreements for the commercialization of intellectual property and technology, including licensing, collaboration and product development arrangements, service and development contracts, and federal subcontracts; and

 - matters arising in connection with the intellectual property regime associated with federal government contracting, such as the role of data rights in federal procurements and the Bayh-Dole Act.

 Prior to attending law school, Ms. Riemenschneider worked as an electrical engineer, researching and developing novel biometric authentication and personal security technologies.
-Ms. Riemenschneider has significant experience with hardware and software development, and is particularly interested in cryptography, the protection of sensitive data, and the issues associated with the use of open source software.
+Ms. Riemenschneider has significant experience with hardware and software development.

 Intellectual Property Representative Matters